Quest for Fire (film)

 Quest for Fire (La Guerre du feu) is a 1981 prehistoric fantasy adventure film directed by Jean-Jacques Annaud, written by Gérard Brach and starring Everett McGill, Ron Perlman, Nameer El-Kadi and Rae Dawn Chong.
 The Canadian-French co-production is a film adaptation of the 1911 Belgian novel The Quest for Fire by J.-H. Rosny.
-The story is set in Paleolithic Europe (80,000 years ago), with its plot surrounding the struggle for control of fire by early humans.
+The story is set "80,000 years ago", with a plot concerning the struggle for control of fire by early humans.

 The film was critically acclaimed.
 It won the Academy Award and BAFTA Award for Best Makeup, and the César Awards for Best Film and Best Director.
-At the 5th Genie Awards, the film was nominated in seven categories and won in five (Best Actress, Best Costume Design, Best Editing, Best Sound Editing, Best Overall Sound).
+At the 4th Genie Awards, the film was nominated in seven categories and won in five (Best Actress, Best Costume Design, Best Editing, Best Sound Editing, Best Overall Sound).

 Plot

-The Ulam are a tribe of cavemen who guard a small flame carefully, which they use to start larger fires.
+The Ulam are a tribe of cavemen who carefully guard a small flame, which they use to start larger fires.
 After being forced out of their home due to a violent battle with the ape-like Wagabu, the Ulam become terrified when their fire is accidentally put out while seeking refuge in a marsh.
 Since the tribe does not know how to create fire themselves, the tribal elder decides to send three men, Naoh, Amoukar, and Gaw, on a quest to find fire.

 During their journey, the trio encounters several dangers, including the Kzamm, a tribe of more primitive-looking cannibals who possess fire.
 Naoh, Amoukar, and Gaw plan to steal the fire from them.
 Gaw and Amoukar lure most of the Kzamm away from their encampment while Naoh kills the remaining warriors, though not before being bitten on the genitals, causing him agony.
 The three Ulam steal the Kzamm's fire and prepare to return home.

 A young woman, Ika, was a captive of the Kzamm and decides to follow the trio.
 She makes a primitive poultice to help Naoh recover from his injury.
-Later, Amoukar attempts to mount Ika, but she hides near Naoh, who then mounts her in front of the other two males.
+Later, Amoukar attempts to mount Ika, but she hides near Naoh, who then asserts his claim by raping her in front of the other two males.